 - 6.1.4.5.1 The wood used shall be well seasoned, commercially dry and free from any defect likely to lessen the effectiveness of the drum for the purpose intended.
-If a material other than plywood is used for the manufacture of the heads, it shall be of a quality equivalent to the plywood. - At least two-ply plywood shall be used for the body and at least three-ply plywood for the heads; the plies shall be firmly glued together by a water resistant adhesive with their grain crosswise.
+If a material other than plywood is used for the manufacture of the heads, it shall be of a quality equivalent to the plywood. - 6.1.4.5.2 At least two-ply plywood shall be used for the body and at least three-ply plywood for the heads; the plies shall be firmly glued together by a water resistant adhesive with their grain crosswise.

+- 6.1.4.5.3 The body and heads of the drum and their joins shall be of a design appropriate to the capacity of the drum and to its intended use. - 6.1.4.5.4 In order to prevent sifting of the contents, lids shall be lined with kraft paper or some other equivalent material which shall be securely fastened to the lid and extend to the outside along its full circumference. - 6.1.4.5.5 Maximum capacity of drum: 250 litres. - 6.1.4.5.6 Maximum net mass: 400 kg. - 6.1.4.6 (Deleted) - 6.1.4.7 Fibre drums

+1G
-6.1.4.5.3 The body and heads of the drum and their joins shall be of a design appropriate to the capacity of the drum and to its intended use.
-6.1.4.5.4 In order to prevent sifting of the contents, lids shall be lined with kraft paper or some other equivalent material which shall be securely fastened to the lid and extend to the outside along its full circumference.
-6.1.4.5.5 Maximum capacity of drum: 250 litres.
-6.1.4.5.6 Maximum net mass: 400 kg.
-6.1.4.6 Wooden barrels bung type 2C1 2C2 removable head 6.1.4.6.1 The wood used shall be of good quality, straight grained, well seasoned and free from knots, bark, rotten wood, sapwood or other defects likely to lessen the effectiveness of the barrel for the purpose intended.
-6.1.4.6.2 The body and heads shall be of a design appropriate to the capacity of the barrel and to its intended use.
-6.1.4.6.3 Staves and heads shall be sawn or cleft with the grain so that no annual ring extends over more than half the thickness of a stave or head.
-6.1.4.6.4 Barrel hoops shall be of steel or iron of good quality.
-The hoops of removable head (2C2) barrels may be of a suitable hardwood.
-6.1.4.6.5 Wooden barrels 2C1: the diameter of the bunghole shall not exceed half the width of the stave in which it is placed.
-6.1.4.6.6 Wooden barrels 2C2: heads shall fit tightly into the crozes.
-6.1.4.6.7 Maximum capacity of barrel: 250 litres.
-6.1.4.6.8 Maximum net mass: 400 kg.
-6.1.4.7 Fibre drums 1G 6.1.4.7.1 The body of the drum shall consist of multiple plies of heavy paper or fibreboard (without corrugations) firmly glued or laminated together and may include one or more protective layers of bitumen, waxed kraft paper, metal foil, plastics material, etc. 6.1.4.7.2 Heads shall be of natural wood, fibreboard, metal, plywood, plastics or other suitable material and may include one or more protective layers of bitumen, waxed kraft paper, metal foil, plastics material, etc. The body and heads of the drum and their joins shall be of a design appropriate to the 6.1.4.7.3 capacity of the drum and to its intended use.

-normal conditions of carriage.

-The assembled packaging shall be sufficiently water resistant so as not to delaminate under

-- 6.1.4.7.5 Maximum capacity of drum: 450 litres. - 6.1.4.7.6 Maximum net mass: 400 kg.
+- 6.1.4.7.1 The body of the drum shall consist of multiple plies of heavy paper or fibreboard (without corrugations) firmly glued or laminated together and may include one or more protective layers of bitumen, waxed kraft paper, metal foil, plastics material, etc. - 6.1.4.7.2 Heads shall be of natural wood, fibreboard, metal, plywood, plastics or other suitable material and may include one or more protective layers of bitumen, waxed kraft paper, metal foil, plastics material, etc. - 6.1.4.7.3 The body and heads of the drum and their joins shall be of a design appropriate to the capacity of the drum and to its intended use. - 6.1.4.7.4 The assembled packaging shall be sufficiently water resistant so as not to delaminate under normal conditions of carriage. - 6.1.4.7.5 Maximum capacity of drum: 450 litres. - 6.1.4.7.6 Maximum net mass: 400 kg.